 •Micro CD Player.

-•CD Ripper: For reliably digitizing your CDs to WAV, FLAC or MP3 files.
-Uses the FreeDB, MusicBrainz or Discogs services to obtain the CD's artist, album and track information, and finds the album art too.
+•CD Ripper: For reliably digitizing your CDs to WAV, FLAC, WavPack or MP3 files.
+Uses the FreeDB, MusicBrainz and/or Discogs services to obtain the CD's artist, album and track information, and finds the album art too.
 (It can also use your computer's webcam to read the CD's barcode and find the CD information, but that's really just for fun.)

 •Music Recorder: For digitizing your LPs with the highest possible quality.
 Can record from any input or output audio stream which you can play on your computer, with 192khz 32-bit float quality (or better) if it is supported by your computer.
 You can record cassettes and reel-to-reel tapes too.